Meghaan-Binkley-Hopper/streaming-03-rabbitmq/README.md

 1. Did you notice you had to change the message in two places?
     1. You update the actual message sent.
     1. You also update what is displayed to the user.
+    Yes, I had to change the message twice for each of my 3 new messages.
 1. Fix this by introducting a variable to hold the message.
     1. Use your variable when sending.
     1. Use the variable again when displaying to the user.
+    I introduced the 'message' variable.

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.